flytegg/twilight/README.md

 ### Extension Functions

 Twilight takes advantage of Kotlin's extension functions to add additional functions to various classes used within the API.
 Many of these are convenience functions, and some add complete new functionality.
-To see all of the functions added, view them [inside the code](https://github.com/flytegg/twilight/tree/master/src/main/kotlin/gg/flyte/twilight/extension).
+To see all the functions added, view them [inside the code](https://github.com/flytegg/twilight/tree/master/src/main/kotlin/gg/flyte/twilight/extension).

 ### Events
-We have a neat way to handle code for events, which register by themselves so you don't have to!
+We have a neat way to handle code for events, which register by themselves, so you don't have to!

 You can make use of it like so:
 ```kt